microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 		You will shortly define the values for each parameter, like `$(ServerName)`, in the Environment variables.

 		> **Note**: If you open the FullEnvironmentSetupMerged.param.json file, you will see empty placeholders for these parameters.
-		> You could hard code values in the file - but then you would not be able to change values during a deployment - you'd have to
+		> You could hard code values in the file instead of specifying them as "overrides".
+Either way is valid.
+If you do specify
-		> edit the file, commit and create a new build in order to change the values.
-Overriding the values in the Release makes
+		> values in the params file, remember that in order to change values, you would have to edit the file, commit and create a
-		> changing values easier.
+		> new build in order for the Release to have access the new values.

 		* Make sure the `Output -> Resource Group` parameter is empty.
 It is not required for this release.

 	* Click on the ellipsis (...) button next to the Environment and select "Configure variables..."

 		![](media/44.png)

 	* Create the following variables, adding values too.